The Instruments

 in their mobility, the wide variety of percussive

-them for what they are, pot lids.
-You must accept the imposition
+them for what they are, pot lids, and thus the imposition

 in the notation.
 Every lyde

-sounds excellently with every other lyde.
+sounds excellently with every other lyde without exception.
 There are no wrong notes.

 Depending on the acoustics of the playing space, the random combinations

-will mix to buzz, gnaw and glisten in the most extraordinary ways.
+will mix to buzz, gnaw and glisten in extraordinary ways.
+Listeners, who may otherwise detest new and experimental music,

-beautiful music and participate in developing new compositions
+beautiful music and even participate in developing new compositions

 as if their prejudices had never existed.
 Part of the reason for